Improved Mobile Telephone Service: Base station

 IMTS base station sites generally covered an area 40–60 miles in diameter.
 This extended range was due to both their large transmitter power and in many cases higher antenna placement at anywhere from 100 to 500 ft.
 IMTS base stations in larger cities had as many as 7 or 8 channels while rural stations had as few as one or two channels.
 Each telephone conversation (connection) required the exclusive use of a channel for the duration.
 Because of this limitation these systems had a much lower capacity than cellular systems and all channels busy conditions were common.
 In larger cities this dictated a very limited number of simultaneous calls.
 Each subscriber was given a packet of dialing and use instructions.
 Roaming (receiving calls out of the "home area") was achieved by selecting the specific channels used by the tower and service provider the user was traveling in and dialing a three-digit code, thereby logging the user's land number at that location.
 This process had to be repeated at each tower which, as noted, usually had a range of 40–60 miles.
 Some areas only had half-duplex (one-way) communications and required the push-to-talk switch in the handset, between the mouthpiece and the earpiece.
 Two lights on the "head" indicated busy (red) if no channels were idle and in-use (green) if connected to the tower, or depressing the push-to-talk switch.
 There was no encryption and all conversations were public.

 Frequencies

-The frequencies listed below (in MHz) are those formerly used in the US & Canadian Mobile Telephone Service and the Improved Mobile Telephone Service.
+The frequencies listed below (in MHz) are those formerly used in the US and Canadian Mobile Telephone Service and the Improved Mobile Telephone Service.
 The low band "Z" prefixed channels were always operated in the MTS, or manual mode.
-The "Z" channels were sold at auction by the FCC in approximately 2003 to other services and remain largely unused.
+The "Z" channels were sold at auction by the FCC in circa 2003 to other services and remain largely unused.
 The VHF and UHF frequencies have been opened to other services unrelated to mobile telephony and largely reassigned.

 The two VHF high-band channels designated JJ and JW were used only in Canada, and were not available for use in the United States.